 Recipe for Mummy Pretzel Dogs for Halloween!
 Hot dogs are wrapped in a pretzel dough in the shape of mummies, boiled, then baked until golden.
 Top with mustard or sesame seeds for the eyes.

-For my first Halloween post this year, I modified a previous recipe.
-I made Pretzel Dogs for the Fourth of July last summer, but you can change the way you wrap the dough and use sesame seeds or mustard to make the hot dogs look like little mummies.
+I made Homemade Pretzel Dogs for the Fourth of July last summer, but you can change the way you wrap the dough and use sesame seeds or mustard to make the hot dogs look like little mummies.
 This fun twist makes them perfect for the season!

-As you wrap the dough around the hot dog, leave a large open spot on the upper third section for the head (remember the dough will expand as it bakes).
+As you wrap the dough around the hot dog, leave a large open spot on the upper third section for the head.
+Remember the dough will expand and take up more space after baking.
 Don’t stick to one direction, just try to make sure the ends are tucked into the underside of the hot dog.

 Mummy Pretzel Dogs Recipe